krobelus/rate-experiments/thesis.md

 On an individual instance two checkers might have different performance because of different propagation orders and, as a result, different clauses being added to the core.
-Instead we compare the distribution of the checkers' performance in Figure @fig:cactus.
+Instead we compare the distribution of the checkers' performance in Figure \ref{fig:cactus}.
 From the underlying  long-tailed distribution it shows only the head where some differences emerge.
 We conclude that `gratgen` is a bit faster, and `DRAT-trim` is slower than `rate`.
 As expected, `rate`, and `rate -d` show roughly the same distribution of runtimes.
 Because `drat-trim` and `rate` use almost the same data structures they use roughly the same amount of memory, while `gratgen` needs a bit more.

-For a more detailled view, we compare each checker to `rate-d` on individual instances in Figure @fig:cross : we see that `rate` and `rate-d` behave alike on most instances; `gratgen` is faster than `rate` on most instances, and `rate` is faster than `DRAT-trim` on most instances.
+For a more detailled view, we compare each checker to `rate-d` on individual instances in Figure \ref{fig:cross}: we see that `rate` and `rate-d` behave alike on most instances; `gratgen` is faster than `rate` on most instances, and `rate` is faster than `DRAT-trim` on most instances.

 \begin{figure}
 % https://tex.stackexchange.com/questions/57702/custom-margin-settings-for-figure-in-latex